Home » Hydroponic Growing » iDOO Hydroponics Growing System Review

 Hydroponic Seed Sprouting

-I’m updating this post due to some very good questions I received in regard to what the seeds should look like when they sprout.
+I’m updating this post due to some very good questions I received regarding what the seeds should look like when they sprout.

 If you see a seed start to cover over with white fuzzy mold, my recommendation is to pull it out and start over.
 When I start a new seed, I just reuse the original sponge.